 I don’t like violence or movies saturated with . . . ahem . . . the 3 letter word that has to do with the birds and the bees . . . if you know what I am saying.

-Basically, I just like shows that leave me feeling uplifted, inspired and happy – and these 10 shows do that for me.
+I just like shows that leave me feeling uplifted, inspired, and happy – and these 10 shows do that for me.
 Most of them are online streaming with Netflix, or with your amazon prime streaming.

-I would love to hear if some of these are your favorites as well, or please – suggest other titles that are clean must see’s – so we can all enjoy.
+I would love to hear if some of these are your favorites as well, or please – suggest other titles that are clean must see’s – so we can all enjoy them.

 1. The Paradise

-Downton Abbey – have you heard of it? (hehe) Of course you have, and I am a total shameless sucker for this show.
+Downton Abbey – have you heard of it? (hehe) Of course, you have, and I am a total shameless sucker for this show.
 If not for the incredible acting and British accents – then for the decor and thousands of tables-capes.
-Bit mature for kids – but the hubs even approves.
+Bit mature for kids – but the hubs even approve.

-Medieval attire, adventure, magical powers, a little romance, loyalty, and good vs evil – this show is nail biting addicting!
+Medieval attire, adventure, magical powers, a little romance, loyalty, and good vs evil – this show is nail-biting addicting!
 I started it and the hubs couldn’t resist.
 He insisted I only watch it with him and I had to pick a different show for my treadmill.
-A bit scary for my little ones – but I imagine pre-teens would be a good fit for this show.
+It’s a bit scary for my little ones – but I imagine pre-teens would be a good fit for this show.
 Being Arther and all, there is a bit of sword fighting and such, but never bloody gross.
 There is evil/sorcery in it, but not the kind that made me want to sleep with one eye open.
-Totally wanted this show to last forever!
+Wanted this show to last forever!

 Darling show from my BBC friends!
-There are a lot of mama’s giving birth – and let me tell you, each childbirth looks so real – I could swear they hire people to actually have babies on film.
-Who know’s!
+There is a lot of mama’s giving birth – and let me tell you, each childbirth looks so real – I could swear they hire people to have babies on film.
+Who knows!
 This show was hard to watch running on the treadmill.
 I was sobbing over almost every episode, it made it very hard to breathe!
-This 1950’s London based show is so very charming!
+This 1950’s London-based show is so very charming!
 However, the husband didn’t want anything to do with it 😉 You’ll be smiling and crying through every episode!
-(Just a side note – my 8 year old walked in during one moment and swore she was never going to have kids.
+(Just a side note – my 8-year-old walked in during one moment and swore she was never going to have kids.
 Something you might consider before letting your kids watch it).

 9. Cedar Cove